Police Bust 4 Possible LA Bling Ring Perps

 New Deep Sentinel System for Preventing Robberies

 Celebrities these days seem to prefer to spend their money on luxury goods instead of security guards.
-But with the new AI-enhanced home security system Deep Sentinel, they – and you, too – can get all the benefits of a personal home security guard at fraction of the cost.
+But with the new AI-enhanced live video surveillance system Deep Sentinel, they – and you, too – can get all the benefits of a personal home security guard at fraction of the cost.
 Live video surveillance security guards provide backup for the system’s AI powered cameras.
 They will call police immediately for you.
 Deep Sentinel is a new system not dependent on you receiving a text message when you are away from your phone.
 We’ve got you covered.